Shareuhack | OpenClaw Is Free, But Claude Isn't — Which Plan Actually Saves You Money in 2026?

 When using Claude Code on a subscription plan, you'll encounter two layers of limits:

 Layer 1: 5-hour rolling window.
 Starting from your first message, you get a fixed message quota over 5 hours.
-Pro gets about 45, Max 5x about 225, and Max 20x about 900.
+Anthropic doesn't disclose exact numbers, but Max 5x is 5x Pro's quota and Max 20x is 20x.
 Once depleted, you wait for the window to reset.
+Note that since March 2026, Anthropic applies tighter session limits during peak hours (5–11 AM PT / 1–7 PM GMT), consuming your quota faster — this affects roughly 7% of users.

 Layer 2: 7-day rolling cap.
 Even if you don't max out individual windows, there's a cumulative limit over 7 days.
 Anthropic expects fewer than 5% of subscribers to hit this cap, but heavy users should be aware.